qooxdoo/qooxdoo/docs/cli/packages.md

 That `application` is copied into the `compile.json`'s `applications` key as a new entry (or overwriting the old one)

-### Publish new versions of contrib libraries
+### Publish new versions of packages

-The CLI makes it really easy to publish releases of your contrib library.
-Say you have a local clone of the GitHub repository of your contrib library.
-After committing all changes to your code and pushing them to the master branch of your repo, you can execute `qx contrib publish`.
+The CLI makes it really easy to publish releases of your package.
+Say you have a local clone of the GitHub repository of your package.
+After committing all changes to your code and pushing them to the master branch of your repo, you can execute `qx package publish`.
 The command has the following
 options:

 ```